 - I adapt quickly to new developments.
 I bounce back well from adversity.

 Possibly, there is no more essential quality that evidences gratitude than empathy.
 So, what is empathy and why is it so important?
 It is best defined as the action of understanding, being aware of, being sensitive to, and vicariously experiencing the feelings and thoughts of another person.
 Henry Ford once said, "If there is any great secret of success in life, it lies in the ability to put yourself in another person's place and see things from his or her point of view.”

 If you agree with the following statements, you score high on the empathy scale.

-- In the midst of COVID-19, I demonstrate compassion for others less fortunate.
+- In my work life, community, and personal life, I demonstrate compassion for others less fortunate.

 - I possess a high level of emotional intelligence.